Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Cap and tube invariants

-Next, let's apply the $(\C^*)^4$-localization, where each copy of $\C^*$ is the torus in a connected component of the fixed loci.
+Next, let's apply the $(\C^*)^4$-localization, where each copy of $\C^*$ is the torus in $B\Z_{n+1}\times \Pj^1$ and $\Pj^1(i)$ respectively.
 By relative virtual localization, this factors the invariants into contributions from the rubber moduli space at the boundary $\infty$ and the remaining part.

 $\langle\xi\rangle^{\text{simple}}$ here stands for contributions from the rigid components, with certain prescribed asymptotes at $\infty$. $E(\lambda_j)$ are the gluing terms, and $N^\vir$ denotes the virtual normal bundles of the corresponding moduli's. $u_j$ and $\psi_0$ are the tangent weight and the psi class respectively at $0\in \Pj^1$ of the rubber.
 The summation is over all multi-regular 2d colored partitions $\lambda_0$, and all ordinary 2d partitions $\lambda_j$, $j=1,2,3$.